-First Baptist Church of Bogata invites all children age 3 through tery, and could use some help in solving it.
+Old Bogata News editions sought tery, and could use some help in solving it.

-9 a.m. to 11:45 a.m.

-Old Bogata News editions sought

 For ninety years the bound volumes of the Deport, Bogata and Talco Times, and later the Blossom Times and Detroit weekly, have been stored upstairs at the main office.
 Through the auspices of the Red River county Genealogy Society the papers have slowly been being taken to Dallas to be microfilmed.
 When it was time to begin with Bogata we discovered that about twenty years of the papers are missing!

-out of the office, and there doesn't seem to be an explanation for their
+They have never been allowed out of the office, and there doesn't seem to be an explanation for their Bogata Rodeo will hold a Mut- Contestants must be 6 years and younger.
+The first 10 to sign up will be taken.
+Anyone eligible and wishing to compete may conton Bustin' contest at the rodeo nightly June 27-28 and 29.

 The Bogata News has a mys- disappearance.
-The only thing we can figure out is that there was a six month's period when the ownership of the papers fell into the hands on a man who was less than scrupulous.
-Whether he took the early volumes or not will never be

-At any rate, the Genealogy society and the Bogata News are requesting that if anyone has ANY issues of the Bogata News that dates back before 1946 to please get in touch with Johnny Lee at 982-5309 or Nanalee Nichols at 652-4205.
-These papers could then be microfilmed, adding to the valu-They have never been allowed able historical record they repre-
+The only thing we can figure out is that there was a six month's period when the ownership of the papers fell into the RRH preparing hands on a man who was less than scrupulous.
+Whether he took the early for July 4 early volumes or not will never be At any rate, the Genealogy sorequesting that if anyone has ANY issues of the Bogata News that dates back before 1946 to please get in touch with Johnny Lee at 982-5309 or Nanalee Nichols at 652-4205.
+These papers could then be microfilmed, adding to the valuable historical record they repretact, Kevin Binion or Bryan Williams at 7:00 p.m.
+Thursday or Friday nights at the south gate of testants are all that will be al- Remember that the first 10 conthe rodeo grounds.